eclipse-theia/theia/doc/Publishing.md

 In order to release one should:

+- pre-publishing steps
 - login to the npm registry
 - publish packages
 - tag the published version

+## Pre-Publishing Steps
+Before publishing it's important to make sure that theia-apps builds against 'next'.
+Else we will have problems with "latest" after publishing

+- Make sure that there is no pending build on Theia master, otherwise a new "next" version might be published while we validate the current "next".

+- Go in the theia-apps repo [here](https://github.com/theia-ide/theia-apps/commits/master) and identify the latest commit.
+There should be an icon next to it; either a red X or a green checkmark.
+Click on it to go the the travis page.
+There re-trigger the build.
+We need to make sure that at least the various "next" builds passes.
+If it doesn't, it needs to be fixed before continuying.

 ## Login to the npm registry